 Technically, I was never an Easter Rabbit – at least not that I can remember.
 (Some Easter dinners involved way too much beer.)
-But when I lived in Boston, I served time as a Beatrix Potter promotion rabbit at a Filene’s Department store.
+But when I lived in Boston, I served time as a Beatrix Potter promotion rabbit at a Filene’s Department store in nearby Manchester, New Hampshire.
 Except that the bizarre outfit looked more like a killer rabbit.

 The rabbit costume may have been a prototype design for early kevlar vests.
 Wearing it was akin to donning a dozen winter coats and then being encased in an iron diving bell.

 Regrettably, the artist who crafted the rabbit’s face was either bitter or bipolar.
 Instead of a loveable, carefree bunny, this Peter Rabbit looked like he should be swinging a chainsaw in a “Friday the 13th” movie.
 I was the Cottontail from Hell with bulging, bloodshot eyes and a grimace copied from an enraged hyena.